hyperledger-labs/hyperledger-labs.github.io/stewards.md

 [knagware9]: https://github.com/knagware9
 [vipinsun]: https://github.com/vipinsun

-If you are interested in volunteering to become a Hyperledger Lab Steward, please send an email to [the TOC mailing list](https://lists.hyperledger.org/g/toc) at [toc@lists.hyperledger.org](mailto:toc@lists.hyperledger.org).
+If you are interested in becoming a Hyperledger Lab Steward, please see [Becoming a Lab Steward](./governance#becoming-a-lab-steward) in the governance document.